richardanaya/generational-arena/README.md

 * an index can be converted to and from a 64-bit integer represented as a big integer
 * an arena can hold max 2^32-1 items ( as limited by a javascript array )
 * an arena can hold max 2^32-1 generations
-* a generation increases on item removal
+* a generation increases on successful item removal